DevGajjar28/DevGajjar28/README.md

 ## ⚡ Yo, I’m Dev

 I'm currently in my final year of MScIT and I love building things that are useful and scalable.
-One of my key projects is a **production-level SaaS** that automates cold outreach for freshers and students looking for jobs and internships fully built by me from scratch.
+One of my key projects is a **production-level SaaS(https://coldreach.in)** that automates cold outreach for freshers and students looking for jobs and internships fully built by me from scratch.

 I'm actively exploring opportunities in **Frontend**, **Full Stack**, **Software Engineering**, and **DevOps** roles.

-### 💻 What I Speak Fluently
+### 💻 Tech Stack:
 - HTML (yeah, the real OG)
 - CSS / Tailwind (don’t @ me, I love utility classes)
 - JavaScript / React / Next.js (my daily fuel)